robabrazado/adventofcode2023/README.md

 **Day 02 - Cube Conundrum**

 One of the rare times that I approached Part 1 in a way that ended up making Part 2 easy!
 Love when that happens.
-Also improved the "template" page by having the input data persist in the textarea between page reloads, which greatly improves my experiences while developing.